 Who watches cable TV anymore?
 I don’t.
 In fact, if I didn’t already get it for free I’d cancel it immediately because I never watch it.
 Sure, that means no first viewings and no lucky daytime nostalgia through the boob tube, but most of those channels are useless anyways and it’s expensive.
 But to want to watch something on the big screen requires my laptop and a cadre of ugly wires in the living room.
 That’s why USB streaming is such a promising technology: it kills clutter, keeps laptops safely out of harm’s way, and still streams all of your video to the TV.
+Talk about it being one of the best Tv accessories!

 Warpia’s Stream HD does just that, and well.

 The Stream HD is a simple two-USB dongle setup with a base that connects to your TV and a dongle for your laptop.
 Installation (on a CD…people still use those?) is quick and mostly painless, adding yet another icon to the taskbar.
 Once installed the USB dongle transmits your computer screen wirelessly to the connected screen at up to 1080p, assuming of course that you’ve got the juice for it.
+Another device you can use to watch your favorite sports shows is featured in our HDTV antenna review.

 Requirements for USB streaming are…strenuous, to say the least.
 For 720p video, Warpia recommends at least a dual core 1.8GHz CPU and 1GB of free RAM, and for full 1080p video 2.4GHz and 2GB.
 A Warpia spokesperson said dual core CPUs are recommended only so that other applications can run without error since video streaming only uses a single core, but laptops sold over the past 3-5 years have come with weak processors, opting for low-power and multiple cores instead of frequency.
 Netbooks and inexpensive laptops will have trouble with 720p video.
 For general web-browsing and using the TV as a secondary display, a 1.6GHz single core CPU and 512MB of RAM are recommended, and work just fine.
 But video on such a pathetic machine is a bobbleheaded mess.